joshualande/AreaDiffractionMachine/README.md

-# NOTE about Google Code

-The Area Diffraction Machine is also hosten on Google Code at areadiffractionmachine.googlecode.com.
-The source code is hosted here.
-The executables, documentation, wiki, and issue tracker are hosted there.
+Note: The Area Diffraction Machine was previously hosted on Google Code at areadiffractionmachine.googlecode.com.

 # The Area Diffraction Machine